We build the hive

 that builds the hive.

-A small team building one multi-purpose AI engine — a coordinated set of specialized minds under a single orchestration layer.
+A small team building Hivemind OS — one operating system running a coordinated hive of specialized AI agents.
 Crafted for builders.
 Adapts to whatever we point it at.

 - Founded